 - Approximately 263,000 cubic yards of concrete — enough to fill 26,300 concrete trucks — will be used for plant construction.

 - Plant construction requires more than 930,000 feet of piping; if laid end-to-end, it would stretch more than 170 miles — approximately the distance from Seattle, Wash., to Portland, Ore.

-- More than 40,000 tons of structural steel, enough to build the equivalent of three Eiffel Towers, is required for plant construction.
+- More than 40,000 tons of structural steel, enough to build the equivalent of four Eiffel Towers, is required for plant construction.

 - More than 5,000,000 feet of cable and wire will be used in plant construction; if laid end-to-end, it would stretch nearly 900 miles, more than the distance from Seattle, Wash., to Salt Lake City, Utah.